Two-Wheeler Sales February 2019: Suzuki Sales Grow 27 Per Cent

 Comments

-I asked them why I would want them in the sale, to pay them 15% + Vat, their catalog fees with such low reserves, when I could put them on eBay without a reserve and achieve at least £8,000 and £5,000 at the cost of about £17 per machine.
+I asked them why I would want them in the sale, to pay them 15% + VAT, their catalog fees with such low reserves, when I could put them on eBay without a reserve and achieve at least £8,000 and £5,000 at the cost of about £17 per machine.
 They told me that the bikes would sell, and they would have lots of eager investors bidding away, and the bikes would probably achieve £11,000 and £13,000.
-However, with such high reserves, they did not think that anyone would even bid.
+However, with such high reserves, they did not think anyone would bid.
 I laughed, removed the machines from the sale, and sold one by making one phone call the following week for £10,000.
 I went to the sale in question and was shocked at how chaotic it was.
 You could not get close to the machines to look at them.
 There was no seating, and the viewing area was not raked so that you could look down over the people in front of you.
-They did get strong values on some of the British marques, others sold, but for low prices and the emerging market, machines went far too cheaply because there were only about three bidders interested.
+They did get strong values on some of the British marques, others sold, but for low prices and the emerging market, machines went far too cheaply because only about three bidders were interested.
 I’m so pleased I didn’t put my bikes in there; I would have lost a fortune.
 I also spotted a Laverda marketing as a Montjuic, but it was the less valuable 500 Sport.
 I spoke to many of the bidders and collectors there, who all said it was the last time they were buying at such auctions because they didn’t like the setup.

 Read Previous